mhmd97z/distributed-algorithms-assignments/README.md

 # Distributed Algorithms Simulations

- Implementation LCR leader election, Bellman-Ford shortest path, Paxos consensus algorithm, and GHS minimum spanning tree algorithms using socket programming in Python.
+ Implementation LCR leader election, Bellman-Ford shortest path, Paxos consensus algorithm, and GHS minimum spanning tree algorithms using socket programming as well as distributed computation of a page rank and a friend suggestion method using Spark.

  This work was done as distributed systems assignments.

 ### LCR Leader Election Algorithm